keolo/keolo-com/content/posts/spec-driven-development.md

 - blocked_by: [T1]
 ```

-Every task slices vertically across the necessary layers (interface, domain, data) rather than horizontally (no "DB-only" or "styling-only" PRs).
-Tasks explicitly declare dependencies (`blocked_by`), preventing out-of-order execution churn.
+Slice tasks vertically through UI, business logic, and storage—avoid horizontal "DB-only" or "styling-only" PRs.
+Declaring explicit dependencies (`blocked_by`) stops an AI from jumping ahead before the groundwork exists.

-### The Review Breakpoint: Definition of Ready (DoR)
+### Definition of Ready (DoR)

-The planning stage stops deterministically at the **Definition of Ready (DoR)** gate.
-DoR audits that:
+Planning stops cold at the **Definition of Ready (DoR)** gate.
+Before opening an editor or kicking off a prompt:
-1. Intent, constraints, and success metrics are explicitly defined.
+1. The problem, boundaries, and success metrics are written down.
-2. Requirements are captured as verifiable Given/When/Then scenarios.
+2. Requirements are captured as verifiable scenarios.
-3. Architecture, data contracts, and failure modes are addressed.
+3. Architecture, data models, and failure modes are resolved.
-4. Tasks are cleanly sliced with verified dependencies.
+4. Tasks are sliced with explicit dependencies.

-By halting at DoR, planning establishes an intentional human-in-the-loop review seam.
-Worktrees are not dirtied, branches are not provisioned, and agents do not start coding until the team aligns on the contract.
+This pause is intentional.
+You don't create branches, dirty git trees, or burn tokens on code until everyone agrees on what "done" looks like.

 ---

 ## 2. Build: Test-Driven Implementation & Trunk Safety

-Once a change satisfies DoR, execution transitions to the **Build** stage.
-Here, specifications become executable verification harnesses.
+Once a change clears DoR, execution moves to **Build**.
+Here, specifications become executable test suites.

 ```mermaid
 flowchart TD